dsdanielpark/ko-llama-2-jindo/README.md

 Development Status :: 2 - Pre-Alpha <br>
 *Copyright (c) 2023 MinWoo Park*

-Status: Due to project suspension (due to resource constraints and prioritization of other projects) and the inclusion of experimental weights, we recommend not using the model weights.
-- Project is on hold (due to resource constraints and prioritization of other projects) and includes experimental weights, so we recommend not using the model weights.
-Once the project is officially concluded, we will release an official version with refactoring and documentation.
+Current Status: I advise against using the model weights due to the project being temporarily suspended (because of resource limitations and other project priorities) and the incorporation of experimental weights.
+Once the project is officially completed, I will release an official version with refactoring and documentation.

 ##### [Jindo](https://github.com/dsdanielpark/ko-guanaco-jindo)(sLLM) is a preprocessing LLM (Language Model) designed to refine various LLM datasets